huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 We'll re-create the STAR genome index in our own directory in order to practice:

-1. Get an interaction session on a compute node if you haven't done so `srun --pty -t 3:00:00  --mem 32G  -N 1 -n 4 bash`
+- Get an interaction session on a compute node if you haven't done so

+`srun --pty -t 3:00:00  --mem 32G  -N 1 -n 4 bash`

-2. load the module
+- load the module

 `module load STAR/2.7.0a`

-3. create a directory to store the index in
+- create a directory to store the index in

 `mkdir genome`

-You can take a peak at the first 10 lines of the file `genome.fa` using the `head` command
+- You can take a peak at the first 10 lines of the file `genome.fa` using the `head` command
 ```
 head /cluster/tufts/bio/data/genomes/Saccharomyces_cerevisiae/UCSC/sacCer3/Sequence/WholeGenomeFasta/genome.fa
 ```

-Result, arrows on the right explain format:
+Result below shows an example of FASTA file.
+Arrows on the right explain format:
 ```
 >chrI                                                          <-- '>' charachter followed by sequence name
 CCACACCACACCCACACACCCACACACCACACCACACACCACACCACACC